mikaelnousiainen/RS41ng/README.md

    transmit frequencies and transmission mode parameters in `config.h`
 2. Set up transmitted message templates in `config.c`, depending on the modes you use

+### Power consumption and power-saving features

+Power consumption notes (at 3V supply voltage) by Mark VK5QI:

+- GPS in default (max performance) mode, transmitting with Si4032 @ 13 dBm = ~150 mA
+- GPS in default (max performance) mode, not transmitting = 70-90 mA
+- GPS in power-saving mode, transmitting with Si4032 @ 13 dBm = ~120 mA
+- GPS in power-saving mode, not transmitting = 30-50 mA, depending on GPS state.

 ### Time sync settings

 The time sync feature is a simple way to activate the transmissions every N seconds, delayed by the `TIME_SYNC_OFFSET_SECONDS` setting.